-The PEPP will allow for flexibility in the size of issues.
+The ECPP will allow for flexibility in the size of issues.
 Funds will usually be fully drawn upon issue.
-The PEPP will be repayable at maturity or by instalments, and may be denominated in any currency.
+The ECPP will be repayable at maturity or by instalments, and may be denominated in any currency.

-For the avoidance of doubt and notwithstanding the range of characteristics set out above, the remainder of this Guide assumes a non-guaranteed, unlisted, unsecured PEPP that is held outside the clearing systems and is issued by an unrated Borrower.
+For the avoidance of doubt and notwithstanding the range of characteristics set out above, the remainder of this Guide assumes a non-guaranteed, unlisted, unsecured ECPP that is held outside the clearing systems and is issued by an unrated Borrower.

-It is important to note that a PEPP is not:
+2.2 It is important to note that an ECPP is not:

-• A widely offered and syndicated public bond issue such as a wholesale or retail Eurobond, issued on a stand-alone basis or off a programme (see below).
-The wholesale Eurobond market involves very large volumes, with an active secondary market (compared to the European private placement market) as a result of large issues (often above €300 million) of high denomination securities and a very large number of institutional investors as well as a number of intermediaries.
-The retail Eurobond market involves issues of low denomination debt securities which may be offered to retail investors as well as to institutional investors.
-Eurobond issues are generally rated by a rating agency.
+- A widely offered and syndicated public bond issue11 such as a "wholesale" or "retail" Eurobond, issued on a stand-alone basis or off a debt issunce programme, euro medium term note programme or other programme for the issuance of negotiable debt instruments ("Debt Issuance Programmes")12.
+The "wholesale" Eurobond market involves very large volumes, with an active secondary market (compared to the European debt private placement market) as a result of large issues (often above €300 million) of high denomination securities syndicated among a number of intermediaries and allocated to a very large number of institutional investors.
+The "retail" Eurobond market institutional investors.
+Eurobond issues are generally rated by a rating agency. - An issue in the form of a private placement under a Debt Issuance Programme. - A loan from a bank or syndicate, where the bank or syndicate may be seeking ancillary business from the Borrower.